kennyb/captain-of-industry/README.md

 	- some of them are on the [coi suggestions/ideas page](https://ideas.captain-of-industry.com/) and some are not. one day I'll try and add them.
 - [some thoughts I had on the game](/coi-thoughts.md) and some [unrelated ones too](/unrelated-thoughts.md)
 - [some comments/improvements to the ui](/coi-ui.md)
-- [pragtical coi](/pragtical-coi.md) -- a feature that I wrote about while stoned one day about how coi playthough can be thought of like a timeline, and as the timeline is optimised, it's like using a TAS for speedrunning, where the optimal flow for a streamer speedrunner can be practised and improved upon before the performance.
+- [pragtical coi](/pragtical-coi.md) -- a feature that I wrote about one day about how coi playthough can be thought of like a timeline, and as the timeline is optimised, it's like using a TAS for speedrunning, where the optimal flow for a streamer/speedrunner working on a segment can be practised and improved upon before the performance.